 Karangu to Barafu

 Your hike today is shorter, but the effects of altitude require our pace to slow.
 The trail is a challenging ascent, accumulating 1,750 of elevation gain.
-Your camp tonight is Barafu, an appropriately descriptive term meaning "ice" in Swahili.
+Your camp tonight is Barafu, base camp, an appropriately descriptive term meaning "ice" in Swahili.

 - Starting Elevation 13,200 feet